-- Providing an inclusive and relevant curriculum which celebrates the different ethnicities, cultures and languages, abilities and other differences in the Academy: - Ensuring that there are no gaps in outcomes for different groups of students in their subject area, and that all students have the same opportunities to participate in lessons and other activities; - Providing a good quality-first teaching for all students, including those with additional needs and EAL by providing differentiated teaching and learning opportunities in line with the advice on the Inclusion Register and from the EAL Team.
+- Providing an inclusive and relevant curriculum which is decolonised and anti-discriminatory and also includes a range of opportunities to celebrate the different ethnicities, cultures and languages, abilities, genders, sexuality and other differences in the Academy. - Ensuring that there are no gaps in outcomes for different groups of students in their subject area, and that all students have the same opportunities to participate in lessons and other activities. - Providing a good quality-first teaching for all students, including those with additional needs and EAL by providing differentiated teaching and learning opportunities in line with the advice on the Inclusion Register and from the EAL Team.